The Password Breach That Affected a Recruiting Platform's Whole Team

 The Response

-Once we understood the scope, we moved fast:
+Once the team understood the scope, they moved fast:

 1. Immediate password resets: All team members reset passwords on all work services